Natalie Sims: 2019–present

 In 2019, she appeared on the song "Catch 22" by Swoope on his EP Two for One.
 That same year, on June 25, she released the single "Meditate" from her forthcoming album Handle with Care, through Rostrum Records.
 The next single for the album, "Something Something", debuted on January 17, 2020.
 According to Lauren, the song was written for her mother and for anyone who is "unseen and tired."
 A music video for "Something Something" was shot in Sims' hometown of Tulsa, and was released on February 28, 2020.
 For years Lauren was based in Atlanta but in early 2020 returned to Tulsa to care for her parents.
 On June 18, 2020, she stated in a Facebook post: "I want my life to be a loving invitation that compels others to consider and explore God.
 This is a Safe Space to Be Yourself with all the layers, Joys, nuances, questions, pain, freedom that comes with being: Black, Christian, Doubtful, Broken, Creative, Woman, Bi/Queer, Questioning, Independent, Artist, Undecided, Conflicted and still becoming as I am.
 This isn’t a space with all answers or resolves but it is a space to explore yourself and your creator through the Arts, Music & Conversations within this Community."

 A third single, "Just Breathe", was released on May 29, 2020.
 "Back to Love" followed on Juneteenth (June 19), 2020.
 Lauren described the song concept as "the first day of Black Summer where we are free to simply be happy and safe again in the homes of our people.
 The music is historic and full of sobering celebration and nostalgia."
 On July 1, 2020, a fifth single was released from the album, entitled "Bra Off".
 The point of the song, according to Lauren, is assert that women should not be subject to sexism, insult, assault, and sexualization when they do not wear a bra.
 It also calls on women to be content without "doing" and "simply exist bare as women."
 Handle with Care was released on July 17, 2020, through Rostrum Records.
 Sims said of the album: "There are so many communities I am a part of and love.
 The Black community, followers of Jesus, LGBTQ community all play a significant role in my life and I want my music to be in support and love of them all through the arts."
 On September 16, 2022, she announced her engagement to Chelsea Tyler Hall.
+Lauren's painting "Pink Dream" was selected by Mashonda Tifrere as one of 15 paintings curated for Notes to Self, shown at Christie's in London from March 28, 2023 to April 14, 2023, and was featured at Tulsa's 2023 Juneteenth celebration.
+Painted work by Lauren was then included in Tifrere's Art Genesis "100 Days of Summer" exhibit in Los Angeles from July 26, 2023 to August 5, 2023.
+On March 22, 2024, Lauren released a live EP version of Handle with Care.